Monarch butterfly

 Source: National Park Service, Monarch Life Cycle

 In the Fall, adult monarchs migrate through Virginia and from Virginia to the Gulf Coast before flying to Mexico.
-Some may choose to spend the winter in South Florida roosts.2
+Some may choose to spend the winter in South Florida roosts.4

 There is no guarantee that the migration will continue.
-On the West Coast, millions of monarchs used to migrate to overwinter in California at about 400 different sites.
+On the West Coast, millions of monarchs living west of the Rocky Mountains used to migrate to overwinter in California at about 400 different sites.
 Voters approved a bond issue in 1988 to acquire the roosting sites.
-The California Department of Parks and Recreation, other government landowners, private corporations, and individuals sought to protect the trees from harvest, in contrast to illegal logging in Mexico's overwintering forests.
+The California Department of Parks and Recreation, other government landowners, private corporations, and individuals sought to protect the overwintering trees from harvest, in contrast to illegal logging in Mexico's overwintering forests.

 Excessive tree trimming, new development, and wildfires have damaged or destroyed sites and reduced their capacity to harbor adult butterflies.
-Drought has killed patches of non-native blue gum eucalyptus which had neared the end of their lifespan, but ha protected monarchs for the last century.
-Pesticides in milkweed was thought to have affected population numbers, and warming temperatures may have enticed some monarchs to become year-round residents rather than migrate south to warmer winter roosting sites.
+Drought has killed patches of non-native blue gum eucalyptus which had neared the end of their lifespan, but have protected monarchs for the last century.
+Pesticides in milkweed and plants used for nectar feeding have affected population numbers, and warming temperatures may have enticed some monarchs to become year-round residents rather than migrate south to warmer winter roosting sites.

-In 2018 and 2019 the overwintering populations had dropped to 30,000 monarchs, with the largest number concentrating at Pismo State Beach.
+In 2018 and 2019 the overwintering populations in California had dropped to 30,000 monarchs, with the largest number concentrating at Pismo State Beach.
 Population models suggested the species was at a tipping point, and in 2020 the Xerxes Society estimated the total number of migrating monarchs in California at just 2,000.
+That was a decline of 99.9% from the 10 million monarch butterflies that once lived in the state.
+The International Union for Conservation of Nature declared the migratory monarchs of North America to be an "endangered" species and added it to the Red List in 2022.

 in the recent past, West Coast monarchs migrated and overwintered at multiple s